codeconscious/codeconscious.github.io/_posts/2024-02-04-code-refactor-comparison.md

 return new ([.. results[true]], [.. results[false]]);
 ```

 I really like using [`Aggregate()`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=net-8.0) (which corresponds to some other languages' `reduce` function) where I can.
 Yet, I found myself wondering about the readability of version 2 compared with version 1.
-The second one is basically more functional, but is the top one easier to read and understand?
-Is the second one safer?
+The second one is less procedural and more functional, but is the top one easier to read and reason about?
+Is the second one safer code?

-I'm not sure which way I'll go as I write this, but I think the questions are intriguing.
+I'm not sure which way I'll go as I write this (though likely version 2), but I find the questions intriguing.
+I think it's the sort of thing we have to keep in mind as we write code.